morninj/django-docker/README.md

     1. Run the Docker container and mount the local directory containing the Django project code
     2. Make changes and test them on the container
     3. Commit the changes to the Git repo
-    4. Rebuild the Docker image
-    5. Push the Docker image to Docker Hub

 Start the Docker container: